 Terrible Number One Songs That Topped Charts in the 80's

 Check out our new website at almostfamousradiopodcast.com where you can listen to all our episodes and learn more about the show.
-You can also join our email list and contact Jeffy at JeffyMcJ@almostfamousradiopodcast.com.
+You can also join our email list.
+Contact Jeffy at JeffyMcJ@almostfamousradiopodcast.com.

 00:00 - Show Introduction and Beverages